 Fig 2.2 Ice sampling by means of a bricklayer's hammer.
-A broad furrow was hammered at the sides, at the back and below a rectangular "lump" of ice.
+A broad furrow was hammered around a rectangular "lump" of ice.
 Sampling situation from Narsap Sermia, site 1.

 Fig. 2.3 The ice sample was split into minor lumps.
 Sampling situation from Narsap Sermia, site 1.
 The battery-powered compass saw in the foreground was unusable for ice sampling.